transposit-connectors/mc-spackle/runbooks/josh_runbook.md

 ECS pulls the most recent images from ECR to spin up new tasks.

 ## Verify ECS Images
-Check that the most recent image is deployed in ECS.
+Check that the most recent image is deployed in ECS[spackle](https://console.demo.transposit.com/mc/t/spackle/actions/check_most_recent).
 This should be an uncommon occurrence, as they should always match.
-If they don’t match, [TODO]
+If they don’t match, Click here to do something